Squadrick/squadrick.github.io/menu/about.md

 I spend many hours each week trying to get computers to understand me.

 I work at [Anthropic](https://anthropic.com/) as a software engineer on the pretraining team.
-I mostly focus of the data used for training foundational models.

 I like open source software.
 I used to be a  maintainer of [TensorFlow Addons](https://github.com/tensorflow/addons/), and I contribute to other OSS projects.
 I occasionally work on a few side projects which you can check out on my [GitHub](https://github.com/Squadrick), notably [Shadesmar](https://github.com/Squadrick/shadesmar), [SummaryDB](https://github.com/Squadrick/summarydb) and [Retrograde](https://github.com/Squadrick/Retrograde).
 My interests in the field of computers: Distributed systems, ML, rendering engines, build systems, high-performance computing.